Search Results

 Hepatic impairment

 Obeticholic acid is metabolised in the liver and intestines.
-The systemic exposure of obeticholic acid, its active conjugates, and endogenous bile acids is increased in patients with moderate and severe hepatic impairment when compared to healthy controls.
-Therefore, a modified dose regimen for patients with moderate or severe hepatic impairment is recommended to achieve plasma exposure levels similar to patients with no hepatic impairment (see section 4.2).
+The systemic exposure of obeticholic acid, its active conjugates, and endogenous bile acids is increased in patients with moderate and severe hepatic impairment (Child-Pugh Class B and C, respectively) when compared to healthy controls (see sections 4.2, 4.3 and 4.4).

 The impact of mild hepatic impairment (Child-Pugh Class A) on the pharmacokinetics of obeticholic acid was negligible, therefore, no dose adjustment is necessary for patients with mild hepatic impairment.